-- Mineral rights acquisition and surface access expenditures decreased significantly to \$77,710 from \$203,655 due to the Company dropping certain non-core claims.
+- Mineral rights acquisition and surface access expenditures decreased significantly to \$78,786 from \$201,886 due to the Company dropping certain non-core claims.
 The goal was to reduce the size of various properties but not to affect key positions.
-Two properties, Las Pavas and La Grama, were dropped entirely as they were considered to have less attractive exploration potential. - Community relations and sustainable development relate to the Company's community relations, communication and development programs.
-Total costs incurred for these programs for the six months ended June 30, 2015 totaled \$109,320 versus \$276,046 from the same period in 2014.
-In 2015, the Company has decreased expenditures by engaging with local and international development agencies who often have co-funding by third parties. - Environmental, Health and Safety costs represents expenditures associated with environmental rehabilitation of drill sites and the Company's health and safety program.
-There was minimal environmental reclamation or rehabilitation performed during the first two quarters of 2015. - Exchange differences on mining property expenditures decreased by \$818,289 from the same period ended June 30, 2014.
-The decrease is the result of a decrease in value of the Canadian dollar and Peruvian Nuevo Sol to the USD.
+Two properties, Las Pavas and La Grama, were dropped entirely as they were considered to have less attractive exploration potential. - Community engagement and initiatives relate to the Company's community relations, communication and development programs.
+Total costs incurred for these programs for the nine months ended September 30, 2015 totaled \$331,662 versus \$397,175 from the same period in 2014.
+In 2015, the Company has decreased expenditures by engaging with local and international development agencies who often have co-funding by third parties - Drilling costs decreased to \$nil from \$5,154 from the same period in 2014. - Environmental, Health and Safety costs represents expenditures associated with environmental rehabilitation of drill sites and the Company's health and safety program.
+There was minimal environmental reclamation or rehabilitation performed during the first nine months of the year. - Exchange differences on mining property expenditures changed by \$927,120 from the same period ended September 30, 2014.
+The change is the result of a decrease in value of the Canadian dollar and Peruvian Nuevo Sol to the USD.
 The Company incurs a large amount of its mining property expenditures in Peruvian Soles and has significant historical costs in Canadian dollars.
 Thus, any adverse fluctuation in this currency results in an increase or decrease in the cost of mining property expenditures. - Project field support and administration costs include costs related to the maintenance of the corporate and operational overhead structure in Peru.
 Individually, these costs include: salaries and wages of personnel in Lima, Chiclayo and the Cañariaco project camp, communication, transportation, camp facility, drill core and equipment storehouse facility, food, lodging and fuel costs.
-For the six months ended June 30, 2015, these costs totaled \$189,863 compared with

-\$433,559 for the same period in 2014, representing a decrease of \$243,696.
-This decrease is the direct result of a significant decrease in field activities and cost reduction strategies implemented by management.
+For the nine months ended September 30, 2015, these costs totaled \$99,358 compared with \$546,630 for the same period in 2014, representing a decrease of \$447,272.
+This decrease is the direct result of a significant decrease in field activities and cost reduction strategies implemented by management. - During the nine months ended September 30, 2015, the Company completed the Net Smelter Royalty Agreements (previously noted) for the aggregate sum of \$500,000.
+The amounts received have been recorded as an offset against the Canariaco property.

-CONSOLIDATED OPERATING HIGHLIGHTS FOR THE THREE MONTHS ENDED JUNE 30, 2015
+CONSOLIDATED OPERATING HIGHLIGHTS FOR THE THREE MONTHS ENDED SEPTEMBER 30, 2015